 In Panels B and C of Figure 4 we examine the income trend differentials across the income distribution for the pre-reform period (1999-2003) and the reform period (2003-07).
 Panel B reveals the expected downward sloping pattern consistent with mean reversion, but notably we observe essentially no changes in income trend across the identification region from the pre-reform to the reform period.
 The only changes in trend differentials that stand out from Panel B are for initial income between DKK 200,000 and DKK 225,000, which is difficult to reconcile with being responses to the changes in taxation.
-The same is visible in Panel C where, in addition, to taxable income we also consider the changes excluding self-employed and changes in broad income.
+The same is visible in Panel C where, in addition to taxable income, we also consider the changes excluding self-employed and changes in broad income.
 For broad income, we find slightly higher income trends for the top of the income distribution (above DKK 500.000), but similar to the change in income trends in the bottom, these are difficult to reconcile with the changes in taxation.

-In Panel D, we translate the estimated trend differentials in Panel C into elasticities using the local linear 2SLS estimator described in equations (12)-(13) above.
+In Panel D, we translate the estimated trend differentials in Panel C into elasticities using the local linear 2SLS estimator described in equations (13)-(14) above.
 However, as the reform creates only a narrow identification region, it is unfeasible to explore heterogeneity within this region so we only estimate a single point elasticity.
 A more relevant question when estimating elasticities from the 2004 reform is who to include in the control group.
-Based on the discussion above, and contrary to our analysis of the 2009-10 reform, we do not include the entire validation region.
-Instead, we select the grey income intervals immediately adjacent to the identification regions in Panel D as control groups.
-In this way we avoid letting the changes in trend differentials observed at the very top and bottom of the income distribution affect the estimates, and from this we obtain a precisely estimated zero for both taxable and broad income.
-This result is not necessarily surprising given that the 2004 reform was smaller, and hence, less likely to prompt individuals to respond (Chetty, 2012).
+Based on the discussion above, and contrary to our analysis of the 2009-10 reform, we do to the 2009-10 reform is consistent high-income individuals being more likely to be active savers and, hence, react more to the changed saving incentives (Chetty et al., 2014).